 - (4) Subparagraph 2 herein above, shall not be applied in a retroactive manner to any package store lawfully established in accordance with these regulations and the laws of the State of Connecticut. - s.
 Pharmacy with no more than one Drive-up facility, subject to the following requirements: - 1.
 Adequate acoustic screening for purposes of attenuating noise shall be required when adjoining a residential district. - 2.
 Drive-up facility shall not be located on the front elevation of the building and shall be restricted to one window attached to the building housing the pharmacy. - 3.
 Drive-up facility shall be limited to the hours of 7am to 10pm. - 4.
 Access to the Drive-up facility shall be designed in a manner so as to safely separate vehicle and pedestrian traffic. - 4.
 Permitted Accessory Uses: The following accessory uses shall be permitted in the DRB District: - a.
 Uses normally accessory to a principal use requiring Site Plan approval, provided that such uses shall be applied for with, and included in, the Site Plan application. - b.
-Uses normally accessory to a principal use requiring a Special Permit, provided that such uses shall be applied for with, and included in, the Special Permit application. - Building mechanical equipment located outside the structure, including radio and television reception equipment, provided that such equipment shall be properly screened. - Off-street parking and loading excluding parking structures subject to 29-8.B. - e.
-Signs, subject to 29-8.A. - f.
-Continuation of Temporary Outdoor Dining and retail outdoor activities in Response to Covid-19 In accordance with Public Act 22-1, AN ACT CONCERNING THE PROVISION OF OUTDOOR FOOD AND BEVERAGE SERVICES AND OUTDOOR DISPLAY OF GOODS, any restaurant operating with an approved temporary outdoor dining permit or retail establishment operating with an outdoor activities approval issued by the Town of Wilton as of the effective date of this amendment may continue to operate and use the area approved and as shown in that permit, until April 30, 2023, provided an additional application shall be made to the local enforcement officer for any expansion of a previously approved outdoor activity unless such expansion is solely to reduce the width of a pathway required pursuant to subdivision (1) of subsection (d) of Public Act 22-1.
-Any new temporary outdoor dining or outdoor activities will require a new application and permit in order to operate.
+Uses normally accessory to a principal use requiring a Special Permit, provided that such uses shall be applied for with, and included in, the Special Permit application. - c.
+Building mechanical equipment located outside the structure, including radio and television reception equipment, provided that such equipment shall be properly screened. - Off-street parking and loading excluding parking structures subject to 29-8.B. - e.
+Signs, subject to 29-8.A.

+f.
+Continuation of Temporary Outdoor Dining:

+Any restaurant operating with an approved temporary outdoor dining permit issued by the Town of Wilton as of the effective date of this amendment may continue to operate and use the area approved and as shown in that permit provided an additional application shall be made to the Planning and Zoning Officer for any expansion of a previously approved outdoor dining.
+Any new temporary outdoor dining will require a new application and permit in order to operate.